Rinfella/uptime-monitor-filament/README.md

 - Modify default dashboard to show Monitor and Heartbeat stats.
 - Add more notification channels (e.g., email, Slack).
 - Implement user authentication and roles for multi-user support.
+- Monitor not only HTTP(S) but also other protocols (e.g., ping, TCP).
+- Make the protocols selectable and create prefixes for the heartbeat names (e.g., `http://` or `smb://`).

 ## Contributing